activefirmwaretools/activefirmwaretools/custom_protocol_decoders/readme.md

 # ACTIVE-PRO Custom Decoders

-Python protocol decoders for the [ACTIVE-PRO Debugger](https://usbee.com) (BESTDebugger), the cross-platform Qt5/C++ companion app for the ACTIVE-series USB logic analyzer / oscilloscope hardware pods.
+Python protocol decoders for the **ACTIVE-PRO Debugger** app.

-Each `*_Decoder.py` file in this folder is a self-contained protocol decoder that the app discovers at startup, lists in its decoder picker, and runs against captured digital / analog samples.
-Decoders are plain Python, fully editable, and hot-reloadable: drop a new file in, restart the decoder slot, see results.
+Each `*_Decoder.py` file in this folder is a self-contained protocol decoder.
+The app discovers it at startup, lists it in the decoder picker, and runs it against captured digital and analog samples.
+Decoders are plain Python, fully editable, and reloadable: drop a new file in, hit Reload in the picker, see your protocol decoded.

 ## Bundled decoders